 Foraging habitat for Indiana bat, NLEB, and gray bat occurs over ponds, wetlands, and streams located in the Project Area.
-Suitable summer roost habitat is also present in the forested areas for Indiana bat and NLEB.
-Approximately 392 acres of forested area that provides summer roosting habitat for Indiana bats and NLEBs are proposed to be cleared, including Stands 1, 2, 5, 6, 9, 10, 11, 12, 13, 17, 18, AR01, AR02 and AR05.
-Efforts will be made to minimize clearing of these areas as refinement of future design allows, and any clearing activities will take place between November 15th and March 31st to minimize any potential impact to bat populations.
+Suitable summer roosting habitat is also present in the forested areas for Indiana bat and NLEB.
+Approximately 392 acres of forested area that provides summer roosting habitat for Indiana bats and NLEBs would be cleared, including Stands 1, 2, 5, 6, 9, 10, 11, 12, 13, 17, 18, AR01, AR02 and AR05.
+Efforts will be made to minimize clearing of these areas as refinement of future design allows, and any clearing activities will take place between November 15 and March 31 to minimize any potential impact to bat populations.
 Additional clearing outside of the stands noted above will occur in areas that include tall vegetation but do not include potential bat habitat, i.e., scrub/shrub.
 Appendix A, Figure 7 of the Wildlife and Vegetation Assessment outlines the areas which are expected to be cleared (HDR 2019a).
-Consultation with the USFWS on the potential effects of the Proposed Action on federally listed species, per Section 7 of the ESA is underway regarding the potential effects of the Proposed Action on federally listed bat species.
-Though potentially suitable summer roosting and foraging habitat is present, hibernacula and maternity roosts are not known on-site.
+TVA determined that the Project may affect but is not likely to adversely affect federally listed bat species.
+In compliance with Section 7 of the ESA, TVA consulted with USFWS on the potential effects of the Proposed Action on federally listed bat species, and USFWS concurred with the TVA determination in a letter dated January 30, 2020 (Appendix D).
+Though potentially suitable summer roosting and foraging habitat is present, hibernacula and maternity roosts are not known onsite.
 In addition to the above mentioned mammal species, occurrences of nineteen mollusks and five plant species have been documented in Jackson County, Alabama.
 However, suitable habitat is not present on the Project Site, therefore no impacts are anticipated.